PynPoint/PynPoint/docs/overview.rst

 Bad Pixel Cleaning
 ~~~~~~~~~~~~~~~~~~

-* :class:`BadPixelSigmaFilterModule`: Finds and replaces bad pixels with a sigma filter
+* :class:`BadPixelSigmaFilterModule`: Find and replace bad pixels with a sigma filter
-* :class:`BadPixelInterpolationModule`: Interpolates bad pixels with a spectral deconvolution technique.
+* :class:`BadPixelInterpolationModule`: Interpolate bad pixels with a spectral deconvolution technique.
-* :class:`BadPixelMapModule`: Creates a bad pixel map from dark and flat images.
+* :class:`BadPixelMapModule`: Create a bad pixel map from dark and flat images.
 * :class:`BadPixelTimeFilterModule`: Sigma clipping of bad pixels along the time dimension.
-* :class:`ReplaceBadPixelsModule`: Replaces bad pixels based on a bad pixel map.
+* :class:`ReplaceBadPixelsModule`: Replace bad pixels based on a bad pixel map.

 Basic Processing
 ~~~~~~~~~~~~~~~~

-* :class:`SubtractImagesModule`: Subtracts two stacks of images.
+* :class:`SubtractImagesModule`: Subtract two stacks of images.
-* :class:`AddImagesModule`: Adds two stacks of images
+* :class:`AddImagesModule`: Add two stacks of images
-* :class:`RotateImagesModule`: Rotates a stack of images.
+* :class:`RotateImagesModule`: Rotate a stack of images.

 Centering
 ~~~~~~~~~

-* :class:`StarExtractionModule`: Locates the position of the star.
+* :class:`StarExtractionModule`: Locate the position of the star.
-* :class:`StarAlignmentModule`: Aligns the images with a cross-correlation.
+* :class:`StarAlignmentModule`: Align the images with a cross-correlation.
-* :class:`StarCenteringModule`: Centers the images by fitting a 2D Gaussian or Moffat function.
+* :class:`StarCenteringModule`: Center the images by fitting a 2D Gaussian or Moffat function.
-* :class:`ShiftImagesModule`: Shifts a stack of images.
+* :class:`ShiftImagesModule`: Shift a stack of images.
-* :class:`WaffleCenteringModule`: Uses waffle spots to center the images.
+* :class:`WaffleCenteringModule`: Use the waffle spots to center the images.

 Dark and Flat Correction
 ~~~~~~~~~~~~~~~~~~~~~~~~